BeryJu/hass-auth-header/README.md

 ## Help!
 Everything is broken!

-If anything goes wrong or Homeassistant fails to load the component correctly, simply remove the `auth_header` block from your configuration file and restart HASS.
+If anything goes wrong or Home Assistant fails to load the component correctly, simply remove the `auth_header` block from your configuration file and restart HASS.